 11 Online Iowa Real Estate Exam Prep Resources

 Each exam prep provider listed will tailor content specifically to the Iowa real estate exam.
 If the exam prep provider specifically states that exam prep covers both national and state prep, it is noted here.
-Otherwise, you may need to clarify exam prep content with the provider.
+Otherwise, you may need to clarify the exam prep content with the provider.

-There are so many exam prep resources available to you to help you pass the Iowa licensing exam with flying colors.
+There are so many exam prep resources available to you to help you pass the Iowa real estate exam with flying colors.
 Take advantage of the study materials offered to you by your course provider- even if that means paying additional fees.
 There are also many online exam prep courses available to you that make it easy to study on your own time and at your own pace.

 This guide covered a comprehensive approach to studying for and passing the licensing exam.
 The key takeaways you should remember are: